 TRiO Talent Search

-The TRiO Talent Search is looking for a Tutor/Activity Assistant that will assist in tutoring and mentoring for LOFT afterschool programing for high school students.
+The TRiO Talent Search is looking for a Tutor/Activity Assistant that will assist in tutoring and mentoring for LOFT afterschool programming for high school students.
 This position includes the following principal activities:

 - Face-to-face leadership and mentoring